 Agave is a desert shrub with many varieties.
 Easy care and very low maintenance plant.

-Full Sun partial shade – USDA Zone 6a: to -23.3 C (-10 F)The Nandina Domestica, is an excellent shrub or bank plant.
+Full Sun-partial shade – USDA Zone 6a: to -23.3 C (-10 F)The Nandina Domestica, is an excellent shrub or bank plant.
 Reddish Foliage in spring and fall.
-Also called “Heavenly Bamboo”
+Also called “Heavenly Bamboo”.
+A good stand-alone plant that requires moderate watering and looks good in Xeriscape gardens.

 Scientific Name: Buddleia davidii